-I find that soaking in the tub is one of the best ways to deal with lower back pain.
-My favorite routine is to do yoga for back pain and then then soak in a hot tub.
+I find that soaking in the tub is one of the best ways to deal with lower back discomfort.
+My favorite routine is to do yoga for back soreness and then then soak in a hot tub.
 Of course, I add essential oils for lower back pain to the bath.

-One thing that is important to note: while rosemary is a fabulous essential oil for easing back pain, it is also very stimulating.
+One thing that is important to note: while rosemary is a fabulous essential oil for easing back discomfort, it is also very stimulating.
 I don’t recommend using it just before bed for this reason.
-I would do the Epsom salt bath for back pain listed above if you were wanting to use essential oils for lower back pain after three in the afternoon.
+I would do the Epsom salt bath listed above if you were wanting to use essential oils for lower back pain after three in the afternoon.

 Place ingredients in a small glass container and mix well.
 Add to warm running water and soak for at least 30 minutes.